Note: This post was originally published in January 2020 and updated in July 2022

 There is a ton of debate on this topic in the FI community, so let me just say this: using debt wisely is like pouring gasoline on your FIRE (journey).

-Taking on a mortgage helped me generate an 18% annualized return on our first rental property.
+Taking on a mortgage helped us generate infinite returns on our first property.
 Taking out a big student loan to finance an MBA degree helped me move into investment banking and supercharge my earnings.

 Don’t fall into the trap of oversimplifying things by putting debt in the “Bad” category.